LingliHelen/Study-on-FAANG-Market/README.md

 This project analyzes how major macroeconomic events influence the stock performance of major technology companies including Apple, Microsoft, and Meta.

-The analysis covers a three-year period from August 1, 2022, to August 1, 2025, and applies an event study framework to evaluate market reactions around key economic announcements.
+The analysis covers a three-year period from August 2022 to August 2025 and applies an event study framework to examine market reactions to major macroeconomic announcements.

 ## Ressearch Question
 How do major macroeconomic announcements (e.g. Federal Reserve interest rate decisions, inflation releases) impact major technology firms' short-term stock performance?